Augusto11CB/English-Repository/Vocabulary 2.md

 > the UN is addressing this health crisis before it has spun out of control.

 ---
+* nasty - bad or very unpleasant/dangerous or violent
+> He had a nasty cut above the eye.
 * Itchy
 > Me skin cracked and got really itchy
 * Scratch
-> Where that insec8 tough are scratchin a lot.
+> Where that insect tough are scratchin a lot.
 * bruise - an injury that doesn't break the skin but results in some discoloration
+> She's got a nasty bruise on her shin from when he kicked her.
 * bump - a lump on the body caused by a blow
 > I got a big bump in my head
-* faint - to suddenly become unconscious for a short time, usually falling down:
+* faint - ~~pass out / to suddenly become unconscious for a short time, usually falling down:
 > When I don't have break fast I use to faint
+* pass out - ~~faint / to become unconscious for a short time
+> I was hit on the head and passed out.
+* pass away - polite expression for die
+> She's terribly upset because her father passed away last week.
+* State - to express information clearly and carefully:
+> It stated on the packaging that you must charger the phone before starting use it.